The Directed Reading course (LIS 699) is an individualized program of research beyond the scope of regularly titled courses.

-Any student who wishes to undertake a course of directed reading and/or research must prepare a proposal and have it approved by the LIS faculty member who will direct the study and the Chair of the Library and Information Science Program prior to registration.
+Any student who wishes to undertake a course of directed reading and/or research must prepare a proposal and have it approved by the LIS faculty member who will direct the study and the Director of the Library and Information Science Program prior to registration.

 Guidelines for Directed Reading and/or Research